ibm-cloud-docs/ContinuousDelivery/slsa.md

       description: The url of the built image
 ...
 ```
 Your task needs to set these two results within its script.
+You can also use any mechanism used by Tekton Chains.

 ## Pushing attestations to the image registry
 {: #push-attestations}

-By default, Tekton Chains is configured to save the attestation and signature to the oci registry and the Tekton CRDs.
+By default, Tekton Chains is configured to save the attestation and signature to the oci registry.
 If you want to change the default behavior, edit the config map `chains-config` that's located in the `tekton-chains` namespace.
 For more information, see the [Tekton Chains documentation](https://github.com/tektoncd/chains).

 ## Verifying signatures
 {: #verify-signatures}